Matilda of Glencarnie 1

 from Chiefs of Grant

-Matilda married John Roy GRANT Sheriff of Inverness.1 (John Roy GRANT Sheriff of Inverness was born about 1380.)
+Matilda married Sir John GRANT Sheriff-Principal of Inverness after 1408.1 2 (Sir John GRANT Sheriff-Principal of Inverness was born about 1380.)

 "The only evidence of a trustworthy nature for the name of the husband of Matilda is to be found in a MS. family history of the Mackintoshes, called the Kinrara MS., preserved by the Laird of Mackintosh.
 The MS. is thus described by a recent writer, who lays considerable weight upon the accuracy of its statements, and has used it largely in a work devoted to the history of the Mackintoshes.
 He states that the